 Apollo Law excels in expunging arrests, charges, and convictions from Kentuckians' records.
 In Kentucky, when you are charged with a crime or convicted of a crime, that information stays on your criminal record.
 Expungement is the legal process of completely removing an arrest, charge, or conviction from your record.
 One of the many reasons our clients get matters expunged from their record is so that they can check "NO" when asked on an application if they have been convicted of a crime.
 If all felonies have been expunged from a clients record, they may also begin to exercise their right to vote again.

 Only certain things can be expunged in Kentucky.
 You may be eligible if:

-• You have misdemeanor or Class D felony convictions as an adult
+- You have a misdemeanor or Class D felony convictions as an adult

 - You are not eligible if you have pending criminal charges against you.

-- You are not elligible if you have been convicted of a misdemeanor or a felony in the last five years.
+- You are not eligible if you have been convicted of a misdemeanor or a felony in the last five years.

-- You are not elligible five years has not passed since the completion of your sentence (including payment of fines and probation).
+- You are not eligible if five years has not passed since the completion of your sentence (including payment of fines and probation).

 - You are not eligible for a conviction for a sex offense or an offense against a child.
 This applies to felonies and misdemeanors.